Delaware Lemon Law: Your Complete Legal Guide

 If the manufacturer fails to repair the vehicle after a reasonable number of attempts, you may:

-- Use the manufacturer’s certified informal dispute settlement procedure (if available)
+- Use the manufacturer's certified informal dispute settlement procedure (if one exists)

-- File a complaint with the Delaware Division of Consumer Protection
+- File a complaint with the Delaware Consumer Protection Unit

 - File a lawsuit in Delaware courts